 - Survivors benefits (VA, SSA, RRB)

-The deadline to register online to receive a stimulus payment this year was on November 21, 2020.
+The deadline to register online to receive a stimulus payment in 2020 was on November 21, 2020.

 If you missed this deadline, you may still be eligible to receive a stimulus payment in 2021 if: